-Logan Cornett serves as IAALS’ Senior Research Analyst.
+Logan Cornett serves as IAALS’ Director of Research.
 In this role, she works closely with IAALS leadership in developing research questions for investigation, designing and conducting studies to answer identified research questions, manipulating and analyzing both quantitative and qualitative data sets, and producing formal reports detailing findings and results.
 She has published empirical research on a variety of law-related topics, including evaluations of the out-of-court divorce model developed at IAALS, experiences of those who represent themselves in family cases, legal education, and pilot projects implementing proposed procedural rules changes, among others.

 Cornett came to IAALS in August 2011 after having worked in Outcomes Management at Texas Tech University Health Sciences Center.
 Prior to that, Cornett worked as an Instructor of Research Methods in Psychology at Oregon State University.
 In addition, she served as Lab Manager for the Attention and Performance Cognitive Psychology Lab, also at Oregon State, where she helped develop and conduct experiments on attention and reading using electroencephalography (EEG) techniques.